Long Service Benefits Portability Act 2018 (review)

 Portable Long Service Benefits Authority decisions

-We can review decisions by the Portable Long Service Benefits Authority:
+You can apply to VCAT if your interests are affected by a decision by the Portable Long Service Benefits Authority:

 • to refuse to register someone on the employers register or workers register